Quantum Error Correction for Beginners: Fault-tolerant operations on encoded data

-Table~\ref{tab:stabtrans} details the transformation for all the stabilizers under seven bit-wise CNOT gates, demonstrating that this operation is valid on the $[[7,1,3]]$ code.
-The transformations in Eq.~\ref{eq:CNOTtrans} are trivially extended to the logical space, showing that seven bit-wise CNOT gates invoke a logical CNOT operation.
+i.e. each element in $\mathcal{G}$ must be mapped to another element of $\mathcal{G}$.
+Table~\ref{tab:stabtrans} details the transformation for all the stabilizer generators under seven bit-wise CNOT gates, demonstrating that this operation is valid on the $[[7,1,3]]$ code.
+The transformations in Eq.~(\ref{eq:CNOTtrans}) are trivially extended to the logical space, showing that seven bit-wise CNOT gates invoke a logical CNOT operation.

-The issue of Fault-tolerance with these logical operations should be clear.
-The $\bar{X}$,$\bar{Z}$, $\bar{H}$ and $\bar{P}$ gates are trivially fault-tolerant since the logical operation is performed through seven bit-wise single qubit gates.
+The issue of fault-tolerance with these logical operations should be clear.
+The $\bar{X}$,$\bar{Z}$, $\bar{H}$, $\bar{P}^{\dagger}$ and $\bar{P}$ gates are trivially fault-tolerant since the logical operation is performed through seven bit-wise single qubit gates.
 The logical CNOT is also fault-tolerant since each two-qubit gate only operates between counterpart qubits in each logical block.
-Hence if any gate is inaccurate, then at most a single error will be introduced in each block.
+Hence if any gate is inaccurate then, at most, a single error will be introduced in each block.

 In contrast to the [[7,1,3]] code, let us also take a quick look at the [[5,1,3]] code.
-As mentioned in section~\ref{sec:sec:QEC2} the [[5,1,3]] code is a non-CSS code, meaning the the Clifford group of gates cannot be fully implemented in a transversal manner.
-To see this clearly we can examine how the stabilizer group for the code transforms under a transversal Hadamard operation,
+Unlike the 7-qubit code, the full set of Clifford gates cannot be implemented in the same transversal manner.
+To see this clearly we can examine how the generators of the stabilizer group for the code transforms under a transversal Hadamard operation,

-The stabilizer group is not preserved under this transformation, therefore the transversal Hadamard operation is not valid for the [[5,1,3]] code.
-One thing to briefly note is that there is a method for performing logical Hadamard and phase gates on the [[5,1,3]] code~\cite{G97+}.
-However, it essentially involves performing a valid, transversal, three-qubit gate and then measuring out two of the logical ancillae.
+The stabilizer group is not preserved under this transformation and therefore is not a valid logical operation for the [[5,1,3]] code.
+One thing to briefly note is that there are methods for performing logical Hadamard and phase gates on the [[5,1,3]] code~\cite{G97+}.
+However, it essentially involves performing a valid, transversal, three qubit gate and then measuring out two of the logical ancilla.
+Although it has been demonstrated that a valid set of transversal operations for universal computing is incompatible with a quantum code that correct an arbitrary single error~\cite{EK09}, it has not been shown that a non-CSS code cannot have a transversal set of operations generating the Clifford group.
+This example is used to illustrate the transformation for an invalid logical operation on an encoded state.

-While these gates are useful for operating on quantum data, they do not represent a universal set for quantum computation.
+While these gates can be conveniently implemented on error protected data, they do not represent a universal set for quantum computation.
 In fact it has been shown that by using the stabilizer formalism, these operations can be efficiently simulated on a classical device~\cite{G98,AG04}.
 In order to achieve universality one of the following gates are generally added to the available set,